Kensuke-Mitsuzawa/abstractive-factual-tradeoff/README.md

     git reset --hard 1e40a48
     pip install --editable ./
     patch -p0 < ~/abstractive-factual-tradeoff/fairseq-1e40a48.diff # from this repo
+    patch -p0 < ~/abstractive-factual-tradeoff/fairseq-1e40a48-data_language_pair_dataset.patch # from this repo.

 You can then run inference with a BART model using abstractiveness constraints as follows.